 Since in many contemporary applications, LLMs are used for inferring the underlying state given a text observation; we construct an LLM (which acts as a likelihood function) equipped with a Bayesian engine, both of which act as a \bayesianagent\ to perform Bayesian inference on textual data with applications in sentiment analysis on online platforms~\cite{sentimentanalysis}.

-We further motivate the construction of such a model from the point of view of interpretability, reliability, and controllability.
+We further motivate the construction of such a Bayesian sensor model for an LLM from the point of view of interpretability, reliability, and controllability.
 There has been a lot of work done to improve the interpretability of the output of a standard LLM~\cite{singh2024rethinkinginterpretabilityeralarge}.
-In the black-box setting, the approach proposes asking the LLMs to provide a reason in addition to the output~\cite{zhang2024llm}.
+In the blackbox setting, the approach proposes asking the LLMs to provide a reason in addition to the output~\cite{zhang2024llm}.
 This works well in practice for simple applications, however when sequential Bayesian inference needs to be performed on millions of text observations interpreting the reason itself becomes a tedious task.
 Therefore, we propose using the LLMs as a low-dimensional map from the high-dimensional text space by designing prompts that are useful in analyzing.
 The LLMs can either be explicitly controlled using the system prompt or their outputs can be restricted to a certain state.

-A Bayesian engine is then used to provide confidence on these low-dimensional variates, which is an easier task to do than on the high-dimensional text data due to the curse of dimensionality.
+A Bayesian engine then uses these low-dimensional variates to update the belief, which is an easier task to do than on the high-dimensional text data due to the curse of dimensionality.
 This helps in using the \bayesianagent\ in a reliable way since the \bayesianagents\ can provide confidence in the actions they would take given the observations.
 Such a model of \bayesianagent\ is also controllable with respect to the cost function associated with the Bayesian engine, as we illustrate below.